Jul 11, 2025

 This course seeks to develop effective individual counseling skills which can be used in a multiplicity of settings such as school counseling, student assistance coordination, and higher education advisement.
 Students enrolled in this course will study and apply various contemporary theoretical approaches to counseling through direct supervision in educational and applied settings.
 A field experience of 100 clock hours is required under the supervision of an appropriately credentialed supervisor.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26601 - Internship In Counseling In Educational Settings
+• COUN 26601 - Internship in Counseling in Educational Settings

 Credits: 3